 - Wash all clothes, and dry them in the sun before packing them away at the end of the season.
 This will help to kill any larvae that may be present in the clothing.
 Cotton garments can also be ironed as a further deterrent.

 - Store clothing in sealed containers—chests, plastic storage containers, suitcases, etc.—where moths can't get to them.
 Zip wool coats and suits inside of garment bags.
 Have wool socks?
 Be sure to move them out of your sock drawer during the warmer months.

-- Moths prefer moist environments, so store your clothes in a dry area of your home.
+- Store your clothes in a dry area of your home as moths prefer moist environments.
 Storing clothes in the attic or under your bed is definitely preferable to storing clothes in the basement or garage.

-- Moths gravitate towards dirt, so vacuum your carpets and baseboards regularly to prevent an infestation or eliminate an existing infestation.
-If you're dealing with a current infestation, change your vacuum bag regularly to ensure you're getting the larvae out of your home.
+- Vacuum your carpets and baseboards regularly as moths are attracted to dirt.
+If you're dealing with a current infestation, change your vacuum bag or filter regularly to ensure you're getting the larvae out of your home.
 If you find moths on clothing, place the affected garment in the freezer for 24 hours to kill any active larvae.